Crying in the Chapel: 1953 releases

-Darrell Glenn was the first the record the song while still in high school, backed by his father's band the Rhythm Riders.
+Darrell Glenn was the first to record the song while still in high school, backed by his father's band the Rhythm Riders.
 This original version of the song was issued in May 1953.
 The song became a local hit in Fort Worth, Texas, and then it went nationwide.
 It quickly gained the attention of other artists who then recorded the song.

 Many different versions of the song in a variety of genres were released in the summer of 1953, and they appeared in multiple genre charts.
 Four versions (Glenn, Rex Allen, the Orioles and June Valli) reached Billboard's best-selling popular records chart at the same time in August, while two versions (Glenn, Allen) also reached the country and western best-selling record chart, and one (the Orioles) on the rhythm and blues chart in the same month.
 Ella Fitzgerald and the Ray Charles Singers also recorded a Jazz version (flip side of her "When the Hands of the Clock Pray at Midnight", Decca 28762), while Rosetta Tharpe recorded a spiritual version.
 All versions sold over a combined million copies by August 1953 before they peaked in the charts.